Bioconductor/Bioconda_testing/Bioconda_SOP.md

 More information: [Managing Conda Channels][]

-Following this, the installation of packages in an conda environment is straight forward.
+Following this, the installation of packages in a conda environment is straight forward.

 1. To create a new conda envinronment,